Evaluating Counterfactual Policies Using Instruments: Empirical applications

 There is an alternative view of this bound that is useful.
-In particular, setting $\overbar{\OD}$ to the status quo disparity is the maximal value of $\overbar{\OD}$ that one can allow for while still guaranteeing identification of the sign of the policy effect.\footnote{Since ADAs above the quota are assumed not to change their behavior, the policy effect may be written as the difference between status quo, and counterfactual outcome disparity, $\theta-E[Y]=n_{\mathcal{Q}}/n\cdot (E[Y(D(Z_{\mathcal{Q}}, 1))- Y(D(Z_{\mathcal{Q}^c}, 1))]-(E[Y\mid Z\in\mathcal{Q}]-E[Y\mid Z\in\mathcal{Q}^c]))$, with $n_{\mathcal{Q}}$ denoting the number of cases assigned to the ADAs who are subject to the quota.
-Since the status quo outcome disparity is negative, assuming that the counterfactual outcome disparity as at most as big as that under the status quo implies that the policy effect cannot be positive.} Using \cref{eq:od_dp_relation}, we can thus ask if the implied disagreement probability is reasonable: if so, this suggests that identification of the sign of the treatment effect is possible under reasonable restrictions on the disagreement probability.
+In particular, setting $\overbar{\OD}$ to the status quo disparity is the maximal value of $\overbar{\OD}$ that one can allow for while still guaranteeing identification of the sign of the policy effect.\footnote{Since ADAs above the quota are assumed not to change their behavior, the policy effect is proportional to the difference between the counterfactual and status quo outcome disparities, $\theta-E[Y]=n_{\mathcal{Q}}/n\cdot (E[Y(D(Z_{\mathcal{Q}}, 1))- Y(D(Z_{\mathcal{Q}^c}, 1))]-(E[Y\mid Z\in\mathcal{Q}]-E[Y\mid Z\in\mathcal{Q}^c]))$, with $n_{\mathcal{Q}}$ denoting the number of cases assigned to the ADAs who are subject to the quota.
+Since the status quo outcome disparity is negative, assuming that the counterfactual outcome disparity is no larger in magnitude than the status quo disparity implies that the policy effect is weakly negative.} Using \cref{eq:od_dp_relation}, we can thus ask if the implied disagreement probability is reasonable: if so, this suggests that identification of the sign of the treatment effect is possible under reasonable restrictions on the disagreement probability.
 If we make no restrictions on treatment effect heterogeneity, the implied value of $\overbar{DP}$ is \sufDP, which corresponds to a signal correlation equal to $\rho=\sufrho$.
 This is substantially higher than the corresponding value calibrated from \textcite{sigstad_monotonicity_2023} ($0.989$), implying that prosecutors in Massachusetts would have to be much more strongly in agreement than the judges in Sigstad's data.
 While it is possible that agreement rates differ across contexts, this strikes us as a stringent requirement, especially given the rejection of IV monotonicity, which implies disagreement under the status quo.
 We can, however, learn about the sign of the policy impact under weaker restrictions on disagreement if we also impose some restrictions on treatment effect heterogeneity.
 If we impose that $\Delta_{TE}$ is at most twice the IV estimate, then we only require $\overbar{DP} = \sufDPIV$, which corresponds to $\rho = \sufrhoIV$ in the Gaussian signal model.
 This is lower than the value in Sigstad, and thus seems more reasonable.

 \begin{appendices}